CellDynamics/MiCellAnnGELo/README.md

 After this command has been run, the application can be run using `./MiCellAnnGELo.x86_64`.

+# Loading sample data

+Sample surface files are located in SampleData/HM3477_XX0001.zip.
+To load the surface files into MiCellAnnGELo, first unzip the data folder, then start MiCellAnnGELo.
+If using desktop mode, first press <kbd>Tab</kbd> to enter desktop mode.
+Use the "Load Time Series" button on the wall-mounted interface, then navigate to the unzipped folder and click "load".
+Controls are displayed for both keyboard and VR controllers on the wall.

+Surface data from other sources can be imported as a folder of .ply files with frame numbers in the file names.

 # Viewing source

 ## Viewing created scripts, shaders, etc